 On Monday our local Microsoft subsidiary organized Visual Studio 2012 bootcamp as a preconference to Bleeding Edge 2012.
 For my talk I selected 3 new features in .NET Framework 4.5 that excite me most.

 On Wednesday I had a talk at NT konferenca 2012 about the changes in Windows Workflow Foundation that we can look forward to in .NET Framework 4.5.
-The slides from the talk are available on SlideShare.
+The slides from the talk are available in my OneDrive.

 Windows Workflow Foundation (WF) is an often overlooked part of .NET framework but its declarative approach to defining workflow logic can prove useful in spite of the steep learning curve and some unfortunate limitations.
 Once you get to know it, you might even come up with new creative ways of using it.